GameLord2011/LambDynamicLightsButItsLegalInRussia/README.md

-# LambDynamicLights, ~~but without the pride flags~~ Lite?
+# LambDynamicLights, but it's legal in russia!

-This removes some unnecesary symbolysim from the config menu which ~~makes it religously appropiate.~~ _slightly_ increases performance?
+This removes some unnecesary symbolysim from the config menu which makes it legal in :ru:!

 Oh, yea, it also removes the devbuild switch cuz I'm to lazy to get a modrinth api key.